paulghaddad/baby_site/src/pages/activities-5-6-months/index.md

 This is such a fun age to read with baby!

-Hayden loved to turn the pages of the board books we read together.
+Hayden loved to **turn the pages** of the board books we read together.
 I’d say “can you please help me turn the page?”
 He’d extend his arm, grab the page with his hand, and push it over.
 I had to prompt him initially, but now he does it on his own.
 He loves being involved in the process!

-He also loved lift-the-flap books, like *Dear Zoo*.
+He also loved **lift-the-flap books**, like *Dear Zoo*.

-And, of course, sensorial books continued to be a hit.
+And, of course, **sensorial books** continued to be a hit.

 #### **Suggested books**: